Prof. Carlos M. Portela

 Somayajulu Dhulipala

 Somayajulu is currently working on fabricating and predicting the mechanical properties of scalable nanomaterials.
 His research interests lie in architected materials, phase-field modeling , and nanomechanical testing.
-Outside of the lab he likes meditating, hiking and badminton.
+Outside of the lab he likes meditating, hiking, taekwondo and badminton.

 Email – dsom@mit.edu